 Effective Rainfall (or precipitation) is a difference between total rainfall and actual evapotranspiration.

-Surface water run-off, where effective rainfall joins the surface water system directly by overland flow and rejected recharge from a groundwater aquifer.
+Surface water runoff, where effective rainfall joins the surface water system directly by overland flow and rejected recharge from an aquifer.

 Surface water imports from other catchments, e.g. the import of surface water through a pipeline to a reservoir.

 Groundwater inflows from other catchment through the topographical divides that form the catchment boundaries, e.g. through karst conduits, faults, etc.